Drools

-Drools is a business rule management system (BRMS) with a forward and backward chaining inference based rules engine, more correctly known as a production rule system, using an enhanced implementation of the Rete algorithm.
+Drools is a business rule management system (BRMS) with a forward and backward chaining inference-based rules engine, more correctly known as a production rule system, using an enhanced implementation of the Rete algorithm.

 Drools supports the Java Rules Engine API (Java Specification Request 94) standard for its business rule engine and enterprise framework for the construction, maintenance, and enforcement of business policies in an organization, application, or service.

+Drools in Apache Kie

+Drools, as part of the Kie Community has entered Apache Incubator in January, 2023.

 Red Hat Decision Manager

 Red Hat Decision Manager (formerly Red Hat JBoss BRMS) is a business rule management system and reasoning engine for business policy and rules development, access, and change management.
 JBoss Enterprise BRMS is a productized version of Drools with enterprise-level support available.
 JBoss Rules is also a productized version of Drools, but JBoss Enterprise BRMS is the flagship product.